JihyeBae13/EMBC22_KTD_EEG_PublicDataTest/README.md

 To generate the figures, please consider runinning the uploaded codes in the following sequences:

-For Data A,
+For Data set A,
 1. Code_Step01A_EEG_DataA.m
 2. Code_Step02_KTD_EEG_wQuantization.m
 3. Code_Step03A_EEG_DataA.m

-The Data A (EEG set) is available at the the following website: https://figshare.com/collections/A_large_electroencephalographic_motor_imagery_dataset_for_electroencephalographic_brain_computer_interfaces/3917698
+The Data set A (EEG files) is available at the the following website: https://figshare.com/collections/A_large_electroencephalographic_motor_imagery_dataset_for_electroencephalographic_brain_computer_interfaces/3917698

 For Data B,